Mars 2020: Cruise stage and EDLS

 The three major components of the Mars 2020 spacecraft are the 539 kg cruise stage for travel between Earth and Mars; the Entry, Descent, and Landing System (EDLS) that includes the 575 kg aeroshell descent vehicle + 440 kg heat shield; and the 1070 kg (fueled mass) descent stage needed to deliver Perseverance and Ingenuity safely to the Martian surface.
 The Descent Stage carries 400 kg landing propellant for the final soft landing burn after being slowed down by a 21.5 m-wide, 81 kg parachute.
 The 1025 kg rover is based on the design of Curiosity.
 While there are differences in scientific instruments and the engineering required to support them, the entire landing system (including the descent stage and heat shield) and rover chassis could essentially be recreated without any additional engineering or research.
 This reduces overall technical risk for the mission, while saving funds and time on development.

 One of the upgrades is a guidance and control technique called "Terrain Relative Navigation" (TRN) to fine-tune steering in the final moments of landing.
-This system allowed for a landing accuracy within 40 m and avoided obstacles.
+This system allowed for a landing inside 7.7 × 6.6 km wide ellipse with a positioning error within 40 m and avoided obstacles.
 This is a marked improvement from the Mars Science Laboratory mission that had an elliptical area of 7 by 20 km.
 In October 2016, NASA reported using the Xombie rocket to test the Lander Vision System (LVS), as part of the Autonomous Descent and Ascent Powered-flight Testbed (ADAPT) experimental technologies, for the Mars 2020 mission landing, meant to increase the landing accuracy and avoid obstacle hazards.